Skip to content

 Investment Strategies And Risk Management By Investor Type

 Different investors play the game differently, and for good reason!
-Your goals, experience, and risk appetite all shape how you approach real estate investing, from passive income to long-term equity growth.
+Your goals, experience, capital, and risk appetite all shape how you approach real estate investing, from passive income to long-term equity growth.

 Strategy Alignment With Investor Categories

-In contrast, commercial real estate tends to attract more experienced or institutional investors due to its complexity and potential scale.
+Commercial real estate tends to attract sophisticated, accredited, or institutional investors due to its complexity and potential scale.
+Some common income-producing commercial real estate strategies include:

 • Purchasing retail strip malls with stable tenants